• Skip to primary navigation

 Panettone French Toast with butter and maple syrup

-Tina Prestia (tinastable.com) from Bologna often travels around Italy sampling all kinds of delicious foods.
-She recently tasted a variation on the traditional tiramisù recipe made with biscotti.
-I loved the idea and I’ve adapted the recipe still further to include sweet dried cranberries which makes it a wonderful dessert to serve over the holidays!
+I always make a variation on the traditional tiramisù recipe made with biscotti.
+My recipe includes sweet dried cranberries which makes it a wonderful dessert to serve over the holidays!

 This Cranberry and Biscotti Tiramisù is one of the best among Italian christmas cookies and holiday desserts